Trader Joe’s Fall Items: Must Buys, Misses & Maybes

 P.S.
 Trader Joe’s has a Gluten free version too!

-I have found multiple uses for Apple Cider Jam.
+Last year’s Apple Cider Jam has been replaced with Apple Cider Fruit Spread.
+It is a smoother, more jelly-like consistency with a sweeter taste.
+My household was divided when we did a side by side taste test (I prefer the chunkier version).
 You can find me spreading a thin layer over a pumpkin waffle, filling the inside of a crepe, or placing a dollop on top of my morning oatmeal with a sprinkle of nuts.

 Fall hasn’t officially arrived until you bake your first batch of pumpkin muffins and your home is filled with their spicy aroma.
-This Pumpkin Bread and Muffin Mix makes it easy to have a batch of warm pumpkin muffins ready to eat in only a half hour.
+This Pumpkin Bread and Muffin Mix makes it easy to have a batch of warm pumpkin muffins ready to eat in only a half hour (my daughter made these during an extended morning recess last week).
 Add chocolate chips for even more of a treat.
 These are a favorite for both breakfast and as an after school snack.

 Pumpkin Cinnamon Rolls have become our breakfast of choice while we watch the Thanksgiving Day Parade.
 My kids prefer them to regular Cinnamon Rolls and celebrate their arrival each year.